-&lt;sup>8 This is the same base year used as part of the 2023 RTP.
+8 This is the same base year used as part of the 2023 RTP.

-&lt;sup>9 Fully committed funding would need to be reflected in the 2024-2027 MTIP programming and financial plan.
+9 Fully committed funding would need to be reflected in the 2024-2027 MTIP programming and financial plan.

-&lt;sup>10 This means the population, employment, and distribution is estimated based on an interpolation from the base year (2020) forecast to the out year forecast (2027).
+10 This means the population, employment, and distribution is estimated based on an interpolation from the base year (2020) forecast to the out year forecast (2027).

-&lt;sup>11 Those investments which are unable to be quantitatively assessed because of a lack of spatial detail will be identified as part of analysis documentation.
+11 Those investments which are unable to be quantitatively assessed because of a lack of spatial detail will be identified as part of analysis documentation.
 The investment may be assessed qualitatively in how they play a role in making progress towards the 2018 RTP priorities and/or the MAP-21 federal performance targets.

-Regional Land Information System (RLIS) data.
+Geospatial assumptions: For the 2024-2027 MTIP performance measures which primarily use geospatial analysis to evaluate the package of investments, the underlying base and street network is Metro's published Regional Land Information System (RLIS) data.
 The RLIS network primarily applies to the system completion assessment and the safety assessment.